 BANG! authors are showcased individually here online for a month.
 Each author installment is made up of three pieces in any combination: poetry shorts (20 lines) or fiction or nonfiction (500 words each) for a month.
 All work on must be previously unpublished.
 Submission period runs all year round.
 BANG! pieces are not published in The New Guard.
 Work should be very short: flash-short.
-Pieces on BANG! are meant to serve as a kind of calling card for the author. :: Our next installment will be posted on April 30, 2018. ::
+Pieces on BANG! are meant to serve as a kind of calling card for the author. $22 submission fee. :: Our next installment will be posted on August 1, 2018. ::

 Elena Tomorowitz is a BANG!
 Selected Writer.